PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 18:35:00
+Last updated: 2024-04-02 18:35:33
-Random Quote: There is not one big cosmic meaning for all, there is only the meaning we each give to our life. - Anaïs Nin
+Random Quote: It is a characteristic of wisdom not to do desperate things. - Henry David Thoreau